-Rural entrepreneurs who implement innovative sustainable agricultural methods can access the worldwide market for organic sustainable products.
-The combination of sustainable market opportunities drives increased household revenue which helps fight both poverty and maintains the basic community needs from their natural resources.
-For instance, they use organic cocoa beans to make gourmet chocolates, make artisanal cheese from milk that is obtained locally, make natural skincare items using botanical ingredients and so on.
-Value-added items are beginning to appear on the local market more frequently as manufacturers capitalize on product niches with strong demand.
-This is the secret to success in value-added agriculture: smaller producers may create value and build a successful business most successfully in niche markets.
-Sri Lanka can build sustainable and secure food systems through the implementation of ecopreneurial practices which minimize environmental destruction.
-According to Sri Lanka's commitment to sustainable development through its link with UN Sustainable Development Goals (SDGs), the principles of ecopreneurship match perfectly.
-Implementing sustainable approaches by rural entrepreneurs combines to make agricultural production stronger and enables Sri Lanka to achieve all of its environmental protection purposes alongside economic development and social fairness.
+Rural entrepreneurs who implement innovative, sustainable agricultural methods can access the global market for sustainable organic products.
+The combination of sustainable market opportunities drives increased household revenue, which helps to fight both poverty and maintain basic community needs from their natural resources.
+For instance, they use organic cocoa beans to make gourmet chocolates, making artisanal cheese from locally obtained milk, making natural skincare items using botanical ingredients, and so on.
+Value-added items are beginning to appear in the local market more frequently as manufacturers capitalize on product niches with strong demand.
+This is the secret to success in value-added agriculture: Smaller producers may create value and build a successful business most successfully in niche markets.
+Sri Lanka can build sustainable and secure food systems by implementing ecopreneurial practices that minimize environmental destruction.
+According to Sri Lanka's commitment to sustainable development through its link with the UN Sustainable Development Goals (SDGs), the principles of ecopreneurship perfectly match.
+Implementing sustainable approaches by rural entrepreneurs is combined to strengthen agricultural production and enable Sri Lanka to achieve all its environmental protection purposes alongside economic development and social fairness.

-These participants differed in terms of their demographic factors (Table 1).
-This study was a voluntary participation.
-The interview process was focused, easy and smooth since semi-structured interviews were conducted under a non-contrived setting (Creswell, 2013).
-The interview guide contained the questions that were concerned with the experience of the respondent, motivation to engage, support, and challenges, as well as opportunities derived and the sustainability of business activities.
-The interviews were all in the Sinhala language (to prevent any language barrier in response), and the audio-recorded information had to be translated into English language at the conclusion of the interview.
-Similar areas among participants were identified and then coded to enable the similar concepts to take centre stage in a combination of descriptive as well as interpretative analysis.
-In order to enhance the external validity of the research, the relations of the characteristics of the participants were researched (Brunner, 1987).
-This involved the participation of the subjects at varying times, and it was established that the various subjects had a common perception towards livelihood development (Creswell & Clark, 2017).
+The participants differed in terms of demographic factors (Table 1).
+This study was voluntary.
+The interview process was focused, easy, and smooth, as semi-structured interviews were conducted in a non-contrived setting (Creswell, 2013).
+The interview guide contained questions concerning the experience of the respondent, motivation to engage, support, and challenges, as well as opportunities derived, and the sustainability of business activities.
+The interviews were all in the Sinhala language (to prevent any language barrier in response), and audio-recorded information had to be translated into English at the conclusion of the interview.
+Similar areas among participants were identified and then coded to enable similar concepts to take center stage in a combination of descriptive and interpretative analyses.
+To enhance the external validity of the research, the relationship between the characteristics of the participants was examined (Brunner, 1987).
+This involved the participation of the subjects at various times, and it was established that the various subjects had a common perception towards livelihood development (Creswell & Clark, 2017).